jr-leary7/bayesVG/README.md

 svg_model <- extractModel(seu_brain)
 ```

-We can cluster the SVG set (using a modified Gaussian mixture model)
+We can cluster the SVG set (using a very fast modified Gaussian mixture
-into spatial modules as shown below.
-The clustering function returns a
+model) into spatial modules as shown below.
+The clustering function
-PCA embedding of the SVGs, a table of the soft cluster assignment
+returns a PCA embedding of the SVGs, a table of the soft cluster
-probabilities, and the log-likelihood and Bayesian information criterion
+assignment probabilities, and the log-likelihood and Bayesian
-(BIC) of the clustering.
+information criterion (BIC) of the clustering.
+The clustering code uses
+the fullrank VI algorithm by default due to the multi-modality and high
+correlation of the posterior distribution.

 ``` r
 svg_clusters <- clusterSVGsBayes(seu_brain,